 Like, what impact would an eye-for-an-eye have on the perpetrator’s family?
 And what about the perpetrator?
 Because what terrible thing must’ve happened to that person for them to commit something as horrid as rape or murder?
 To me, it seems highly unlikely that a well-loved, peaceful person would be compelled to do such a thing.
 And if that’s true, do we punish even more by mobbing to death someone who has been abused to bursting capacity?

 I don’t have an answer.

 My guess is the same as I have for everything lately.
 Prevention.
 Be a little kinder than you feel like being.
 Reach out to someone first.
 Beam love into those who are behaving hateful to you, and to protect yourself, visualize sending the negative energy back to the originator on an arrow.
-And if you can’t do any of these things, remember that you can always pray for strength.
+And if you can’t do any of those things, remember that you can always pray for strength and peace.